Penny "Psyche" Skinner is a tech user, providing advice to benefit functionality with frugality.

 Many indoor faucets do not have a thread on the inside or the outside.
 They also come in a wide variety of shapes and designs.
-This is great for fitting in with your design style, but can be a challenge when it comes to using fixtures and fittings.
+This is great for fitting in with your design style but can be a challenge when it comes to using fixtures and fittings.
 For example, there are many reasons why you may want to securely fit a hose to an indoor tap.

-In my particular case I use the hose most often to fill my aquariums, but it can also be useful for plants and hydroponics, to attach small appliances, for cleaning, and many other applications.
-It was surprisingly difficult to get a tight and flexible attachment that would work on an indoor tap, but this is what I learned:
+In my particular case, I use the hose most often to fill my aquariums, but it can also be useful for plants and hydroponics, to attach small appliances, for cleaning, and many other applications.
+It was surprisingly difficult to get a tight and flexible attachment that would work on an indoor tap, but this is what I learned.

-1. Lever Adapter
+2. Use a Lever Adapter

 Cons: The main limitation of this design is that it only works for a faucet with the 90 degree angle at the end, and within a small range of diameters.
 For a faucet that is exactly the right design the seal is reasonable good, but can still leak under higher pressures.
 This type of adapter is one of the more expensive options; typically around $20-30.

-In my case none of my indoor taps was the right design.
+My experience: In my case none of my indoor taps was the right design.
 One was too wide, one was too square and the other had a broad U-shaped bend rather than a 90-degree angle.
 So the major limitation of this design is that it does not work with most tap designs.

-2. Reflexed Rubber Fixture
+3. Use a Reflexed Rubber Fixture

 Cons: There are two limitations to this device.
 One is that it fits a smaller size of hose.
 So attaching this to a longer, standard-sized garden hose can be challenging.
 The other is that they tend to leak at even the lowest water pressure.
 This might not matter match inside a bath tub, but over a sink or any other surface you will tend to get water everywhere other than where you want it.

-Having tried all three products the Water bandit is a clear winner on all four important criteria.
+Having tried all three products, the Water Bandit is a clear winner on all four important criteria.